 As part of the underwriting process, does your company use third-party vendors to collect information on an applicant’s criminal history, criminal conviction, criminal or suspected criminal activity?

-If yes, please list the third-party vendor, describe the information collected and what your company is doing to ensure that the third-party vendor’s data is accurate and up to date
+If yes, please list the third-party vendor, describe the information collected and what your company is doing to ensure that the third-party vendor’s data is accurate and up to date, and whether the third-party vendor’s modeling also evaluates the impact their models may have on communities of color.

+The suggested addition would only collect information on what a third-party vendor’s practices are (if any) without suggesting that such data collection or modeling is required.
+Since 2020 these issues have been continually debated at the NAIC, and obtaining information on what life insurers and their third-party data vendors are actually doing in this area would better inform SCORI, other regulators, the NAIC, and interested parties.